 But suppose that the guys had promised to come and were being thanked in advance for it?
 The same English sentence would work for that situation, even if it would be more explicit if we said "Thanks for agreeing to come, guys".
 How would the French look in that case?

-This relates to:Merci de / pour = Thank you for -
+This question relates to:French lesson "Merci de / pour = Thank you for"

 Kwiziq language super star